 Gum grafts are procedures where gum tissue is taken from the roof of the mouth and transplanted onto another area of the gums.
 A gum graft can help to cover exposed tooth roots, repair receding gums, and may reduce any associated symptoms such as severe tooth sensitivity or eventual tooth loss, protecting your oral health.

 It's always preferable to save a natural tooth, but there are some cases where it's not possible.
 When a tooth is too badly damaged as a result of decay, gum disease or injury, it may need to be removed by your dentist.

 Wisdom teeth are the last set of molars that erupt in the back corners of a normal adult mouth.
 If your wisdom teeth are causing problems for your oral hygiene, your dentist may recommend removing them to help preserve your oral health.

 A frenectomy is a surgical procedure to eliminate a frenum, a small piece of tissue that connects your cheeks, tongue or lips to your gum area.
 Our dentists perform frenectomies for babies, children and adults when the frenum is restricting function, which is commonly referred to as tongue-tied, lip-tied or cheek-tied.

 Bone Grafts & Sinus Lifts

-A bone graft is a surgical procedure where your dentist adds bone tissue to your jaw bone, making it strong enough to support a dental implant.
-A sinus lift is a type of bone graft where your dentist adds bone material to the upper back jaw, raising and increasing the amount of bone in the sinus area to place a dental implant.
+A bone graft is a surgical procedure where your dentist adds bone tissue to your jaw bone, with the intention of making it strong enough to support a dental implant.
+A sinus lift is a type of bone graft where your dentist adds bone material to the upper back jaw, to help raise and increase the amount of bone in the sinus area in order to place a dental implant.